bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 ```

 Stubs enable us to simulate difficult-to-trigger conditions.
 The occurrence of a specific time is a good example of that.

-### Other sources we can stub

-It's not just time sources we can stub, of course.
-Any source of data - or events - can be stubbed:

-- **Databases**: Return stub data for queries ([example](https://goplay.tools/snippet/7ljrYRCZ5EW))
-- **Keyboard input**: Text from a keyboard or GUI can be stubbed
-- **Web Requests**: A request from a browser can be stubbed locally, avoiding HTTP calls
-- **Reference Data**: Data like tax tables can be stubbed, with values to explore our logic
-- **Events**: Events like a setTimeout() callback or onClick() can be stubbed.
-Call the event handler directly with stub data

-What else can you think of?
-What other sources can be stubbed?

 ## Mocks - Testing sinks